joannekoong/minimalist_blog/README.md

 about minimalist_blog
 ========
-straight-up the sleekest sexiest minimalist blog you will ever see (not that i'm biased)
+straight-up the sleekest sexiest minimalist blog you will ever see (not that i'm biased).

 coded in jekyll, SCSS, and Markdown